Frequently Asked Questions

 I-65 Safety and Efficiency includes planned improvements for I-65 on the southeast side of Indianapolis.
 The nearly 5-mile corridor stretches from north of the I-465 interchange to just north of Fletcher Avenue in downtown Indianapolis.
-This project is separate from the North Split project where I-70 and I-65 meet north of downtown.

 The Hanna Avenue bridge over I-65 is expected to be replaced as part of the project and will be able to accommodate a future pedestrian pathway.
 The northbound bridges over Naomi Street and E. Pleasant Run (North and South) parkways will be widened, and the northbound bridge over Morris/Prospect Street will be rehabilitated and widened.